 Based on all these details, the tutors at LinguaLift prepare a personalized study calendar for you.
 They even offer regular supervision and assign homework to keep you motivated and help you learn more quickly.

 Pro: The texts are easy to understand with a proper structure.
-It covers extensive cultural aspects, and you can get the help of their tutor, who is the icing on the cake.
+It covers a wide range of cultural aspects, and you can get help from their tutor, who is the icing on the cake.

-The contents are pretty humorous, and you will surely appreciate it.
+The content is pretty humorous, and you will surely appreciate it.

-This is more like a digital textbook focusing too much on generic knowledge rather than communication ability.
+This is more like a digital textbook that focuses too much on generic knowledge rather than communication skills.

 Available on: Android, iOS, Web.

-Languages Offered: Unlike other language learning apps, LinguaLift offers only three languages – Hebrew, Russian, and Japanese.
-They plan to add a few more, like Chinese, French, and Spanish.
+Languages Offered: Unlike other language-learning apps, LinguaLift offers only three languages: Hebrew, Russian, and Japanese.
+They plan to add a few more languages, such as Chinese, French, and Spanish.

 This is a valuable tool for learning several European languages.